virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2020-11-23-simple-website-tutorial-part-two.md

 ```html
 <a href="mailto:myemailaddress@example.com">click here to email me</a>
 ```
 The contents inbetween the quotation marks after the `href` **attribute** is the address that the web browser will go to when someone clicks the link.
-The text inbetween the two anchor tags becomes the clickable the link.
+The text inbetween the two anchor tags becomes the clickable link.
 A link can go to an external web address or another html file (another page on your site).
 [More about links here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a){:target="_blank"}

 So now let's add the link to our web page.
 ```html